18F/handbook/_pages/policies/employee-resources-policies/hiring.md

 These actions are the most common type of action across TTS.
 Information about the process related to these actions can be found in the [guide to the Talent Acquisition Work System](https://docs.google.com/document/d/1LBEpOnJWiSk-4bQ23lGkPPGzAMPWko8Zr2PtFJ9t29w/edit?usp=sharing)

+### TTS Hiring - Prioritization Process

+For an overview of the way in which hiring actions are collected, prioritized and managed read our [TTS Hiring - Prioritization Process](https://docs.google.com/document/d/1V-7IyFIlLifgRg89TNKTS5oisOF-QdAZsWYCy7ot7AA/edit?usp=sharing)

 --------------------------------------------------------------------------------

 ### Still have questions?